 The Significance of Predators in the Sleep Pattern of Guinea Pigs

 This sleep pattern is very common for protection against the carnivores animals.
 The carnivores are the predators of the adorable herbivores guinea pigs.
 Carnivores can freely sleep during daytime because they are not in any danger against carnivore predators.

 The most common predators of the guinea pigs are wolves, hawks, owls, and snakes.

 However, the guinea pigs we keep as pets are domesticated cavies.
 With the process of domestication, the natural characteristics of guinea pigs have changed a lot over time.
 So, it is not very unusual for them to sort of adapt to our sleep patterns (still, not fully of course).

 Do the Guinea Pigs Sleep Mostly at Night?

 The guinea pigs are similar to cats and how cats sleep.
-They basically ‘snooze’ and take naps most of the day.
+They basically ‘snooze’ and take naps during the 24 hour period.